Ervie/jikan.net/README.md

 ### Main attributes

-* Written in to work with .Net Standard 2.0, compatible with .Net Framework (4.6.1 or newer) and .Net Core (2.0 or newer).
+* Written in to work with .Net Standard 2.0, compatible with .Net Framework (4.6.1 or newer), .Net Core (2.0 or newer) and .net (6.0 or newer).
 * Fully asynchromous request fetching (can be forced to synchromous if needed).
-* Can handle both SSL encrypted and non-SSL encrypted requests.
 * Light on dependencies
-    * No dependencies if you are using .Net Core 3.x.
+    * No dependencies if you are using .Net Core 3.x or net 6.0.
     * Single dependancy for .Net Framework and .Net Core 2.x (System.Text.Json).
 * Usable with Dependency Injection.